iamshreeji-copy2/SpeechEvalKit/README.md

 ## Documentation

-SpeechEvalKit documentation is currently provided through this README and package examples.
+Documentation is currently available through this README and package examples.

-The package is built around one simple API:
+The package supports both objective and subjective speech evaluation workflows.

+Example use cases:

 ```python
 from speechevalkit import evaluate